Scientific Name

 Sedum dasyphyllum 'Himalayan Skies' is a cultivar of Sedum dasyphyllum.

 Sedums are easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the Sedum plant started there.
-They will send out roots from wherever the stem is touching the ground and root itself.
-If you would like to ensure that the plant will start there, you can add a very thin covering of soil over the plant.
-You can break off one of the stems for taller Sedum varieties and push it into the ground where you would like to grow it.
+For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get it started.
+They will send out roots from wherever the stem touches the ground and the root itself.
+If you would like to ensure the plant starts there, you can add a very thin layer of soil over it.
+You can break off a stem from a taller Sedum variety and push it into the ground where you would like to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.

 See more at How to Grow and Care for Sedum.